danielnyga/dnutils/doc/source/tools.rst

 Multiple Signal Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The original :mod:`signal` module only allows to register one handler at a time. :mod:`dnutils.signals` can be
+The original :mod:`signal` module only allows to register one handler
-used to register an arbitrary number of different handlers, which will all be executed in the order they have been registered:
+at a time. :mod:`dnutils.signals` can be used to register an arbitrary
+number of different handlers, which will all be executed in the order

-.. automodule:: dnutils.signals
-   :members: add_handler, rm_handler
+they have been registered.
+More information can be found on
+:doc:`signals`.

 .. .. toctree::
    :hidden: